lyz-code/taskban/README.md

 This report will give you the next information
 * *ID*: Task id, if it's completed it will show 0
 * *Est*: The number of hours estimated to complete the task
+* *Active*: The active time of the task in the specified period
 * *Progress*: The percent of progress, between the total time spent in the task and the estimate
 * *Description*: Description of the task